data301-2021-summer2/project-group12-project/README.md

-# Group YYY - {Short snappy Title of your project}
+# Group 12 - {Video Games}

-- Your title can change over time.
+-

 ## Milestones

-Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).
+Milestone 1- Find Dataset

 ## Describe your topic/interest in about 150-200 words